 The School of Nursing encourages student participation in the standing committees of the Faculty Organization.
 Each class elects representatives to the standing committees.

 The number of student representatives to each Faculty Standing Committee is established by the Bylaws of the Faculty Organization.
-The role of student representatives to these committees is outlined in the Student Responsibilities section of this Handbook.
+The role of student representatives to these committees can be found under STUDENT RESPONSIBILITIES.